382982408/divine/README.md

 ### Optional 2: only reinstall python modules of dependency
 ```
-(optional)$ setup.py --uninstall
 $ setup.py --install
 ```

 ## Configuration
-- Get environment variables (DIVINE,PATH,PYTHONPATH) at the end of the installation setup message.
+- Get updated environment variables (PATH, DIVINE, and PYTHONPATH) at the end of the installation setup message.
 Then,

 - Add the environment variables into your shell configuration (e.g., $HOME/.bash_profile, $HOME/.profile, or $HOME/.cshrc)